Emunah- אֱמוּנָה Faithfulness (Strong’s 530)

 The dictionary tells us that faith is the complete trust or confidence in someone or something.
 Biblically it’s a complete trust in YHWH God.

-Even the word “Amen” comes out of the Hebrew root word for faith– aman- meaning “to believe”.
+Even the word “Amen” comes out of the Hebrew root word for faith– aman- meaning “to believe”, “to confirm” or “to support”.
 So saying “Amen” is saying, “I believe it!”

 But what’s the difference between having faith and being faithful?

 Remember when Doubting Thomas sees the wounds in Jesus’ hands & side and then he suddenly believes he is seeing the resurrected Christ.
 Jesus says to him, “Because you have seen Me, you have believed; blessed are those who have not seen, and yet have believed.”